 Long-term PPI use has been associated with deficiencies in levels of iron, magnesium and B12.
 Lack of iron causes anemia and can result in dizziness or fainting.
 Magnesium deficiency can cause muscle weakness and cramping, while a lack of B12 is associated with anemia.

-Long-term PPI use has also been linked to kidney disease in some users.
-In 2014, the FDA mandated a new warning for PPI medications regarding the link between PPIs and interstitial nephritis, a kidney disorder that causes inflammation between the kidney tubules.
+Long-term PPI use has been linked to kidney disease in some users.
+In 2014, the FDA mandated a warning for PPI medications regarding the link between PPIs & interstitial nephritis, a kidney disorder that causes inflammation between the kidney tubules.

-PPIs can reduce the efficacy of the anticoagulant drug – clopidogrel, which is used to inhibit blood clots that cause heart attacks and strokes.
-PPIs also affect the cancer drug methotrexate by interfering with the elimination of the drug from the body, which has toxic effects.
+PPIs can reduce the efficacy of the anticoagulant drug – clopidogrel, which is used to inhibit blood clots that cause heart attacks & strokes.
+PPIs also affects the cancer drug, methotrexate, by interfering with the elimination of the drug from the body.

 PPIs are associated with the bacterial infection clostridium difficile, which can cause diarrhea and inflammation of the colon.
 They are also associated with pneumonia, which can be potentially fatal.

-Evidence shows that PPIs can inhibit the absorption of calcium, which can lead to osteoporosis and an increased risk of fractures, particularly of the hip, wrist and spine.
-The FDA has issued a warning about the risks of fractures associated with PPI and added additional language to packaging.
+PPIs can inhibit the absorption of calcium, which can lead to osteoporosis and an increased risk of fractures, particularly of the hip, wrist and spine.
+The FDA issued a warning about the risks of fractures associated with PPI.

 Despite the risks of long-term use, PPIs are heavily prescribed without limitation on the duration of consumption, and are overprescribed.
 A study of a VA clinic in Ann Arbor, Michigan showed that two-thirds of the prescriptions of PPI drugs were not for conditions that justified use of the drugs.